danpla/gtimecalc/doc/manual.md

 ## Pasting time

-You can copy a time string from an any source and paste it to both of time entries.
-The units of time can be separated by a colon, a Unicode "RATIO" (U+2236), a comma, or any number of spaces and tabs.
-The last component (seconds) is treated as a real number, others — as integers, which means that fractional part, if any, will be truncated.
+You can copy a time string from any text and paste it into both time entries.
+The time units can be separated by a colon, a Unicode "RATIO" (U+2236), a comma, or any number of spaces and tabs.
+Seconds can have a decimal separator followed by a fractional part denoting milliseconds.
+The decimal separator is always a period, regardless of your locale.

 Time units in a string are parsed from right to left, so some of them, as well as separators between, can be omitted.
 In this case, they will be treated as zero.
 For example: `12:` and `00:12:00` is 12 minutes, `:` is just zero.
+It's also possible to omit the integer part of seconds if you only need to express milliseconds, like `.010`.

 The minus (ASCII hyphen (U+002D) or Unicode "MINUS SIGN" (U+2212)) is allowed as well.
-For example, `1:−60` will be pasted as 0.
-But keep in mind that the resulting time is always positive, so `1:−70` will be pasted as 10 seconds.
+For example, `1:−60` is 0.
+The resulting time is always positive, so `1:−70` is 10 seconds.

 Here are some examples: